limi-projects/Tech_No_Babble/docs/computing/powershell.md

 ```powershell
 Get-Process -Name explorer | Select-Object Name
 ```
-because filerting to the "Name" column is occurring earlier in the pipeline.
+because filtering to the "Name" column is occurring earlier in the pipeline.

 Another example: Never pipe `Select-Object` after `Format-List` as it returns an empty list.
 This is because the outputs of a formatted list are _properties_, not objects.